jontsai/immaculater/README.md

 The Django server is set up to require the use of SSL (HTTPS) at all times.

+## Security updates

+You might want to subscribe to https://groups.google.com/forum/#!forum/django-allauth-announce

 ## History

 This installation was built with the help of